dotnet-essentials/Kwality.UVault/docs/iam-getting-started.rst

     app.UseUVault();
     app.Run();

-In this example, the ``UseDefault`` method is used to use the default validation characteristics of JWTs (`see above`).
+In this example, the ``UseDefault`` method is used to use the default validation characteristics of JWTs.

-It's also possible to use different IAM options based on other services by accessing the `IServiceProvider <https://learn.microsoft.com/en-us/dotnet/api/system.iserviceprovider?view=net-7.0>`_.
+It's also possible to use different IAM options based on other services by accessing the `IServiceProvider`_.
-Here is an example code block in C# that demonstrates the use of different IAM options:
+The following code block is an example written in C# that demonstrates how to use a different valid issuer and valid audience depending on the environment in which the application is operating:

 .. code-block:: csharp